TomasDahlander/minesweeper/README.md

 and choose properties(egenskaper) and click on the tab Shortcut(Genväg).<br>
 Then click on Change icon...(Byt ikon...) and choose which ever you want.

+To start with a minimized terminal window simply choose Minimized(Minimerat)<br>
+in the field Run in(Kör i) and the terminal will by default be minimized.

 ## <a name="updates" href="#updates">Updates to come</a>
 To check for updates imply run the Check-for-updates.bat file.
 ### Coming updates